How to Install a Generator Interlock Kit: A Step-by-Step Guide

 - Remove the Panel Cover.
 Carefully remove the dead front to access the breakers and panelboard wiring.

 - Install the Generator Breaker.
-Find an appropriate empty space for the new double-pole generator breaker, typically in the top right positions as specified by the interlock instructions.
+Find an appropriate empty space for the new double-pole generator breaker per the interlock and panel manufacturer’s layout and instructions (locations vary by panel model).
 The breaker’s ampacity must match the generator’s output and the power inlet box wiring.
-A breaker retainer strap is required to secure this back-fed breaker, a critical safety measure mandated by NEC 408.36(D) to prevent accidental disconnection.
+A listed fastening method (for example, a breaker retainer or other fastening means required by the panel manufacturer and NEC) is required to secure a back-fed plug-in device as required by NEC rules to prevent accidental disconnection.

 - Mount the Interlock Assembly.
 Following the manufacturer’s guide, attach the interlock plate to the panel cover.
 It typically mounts directly over the main breaker and the new generator breaker.
 Test its mechanical function with the panel cover off the panelboard to ensure it physically blocks one breaker from being switched on when the other is engaged.

 - Install the Power Inlet Box.
 Mount a weatherproof generator box on the home’s exterior in a location convenient for the portable generator connection.
-This box will contain the appropriate male generator plug, such as a NEMA L14-30P or a 50 amp generator plug (e.g., NEMA 14-50P or CS6365).
-For up-to-date regulations, it’s wise to review the 2023 NEC rules for outdoor generator inlets, which have specific requirements.
+This box will contain the appropriate male generator plug, such as a NEMA L14-30P for 30 A systems or a NEMA 14-50P for many 50 A systems.
+Choose the inlet type to match the generator and the installed breaker and wiring.
+For up-to-date inlet placement and installation considerations, you may find 2023 NEC rules for outdoor generator inlets helpful.

 - Label Everything.
-The NEC has strict labeling requirements.
-Clearly label the generator breaker as “GENERATOR INLET” and apply the instructional labels included with the kit to the panel cover, guiding the user on the proper sequence of operation.
+The NEC and good practice require clear labeling.
+Clearly label the generator breaker and inlet, and apply any instructional or caution labels included with the kit to the panel cover, guiding the user on the proper sequence of operation.
+Also include any arc-flash or service-connection labels if applicable.

 - Re-install Cover and Test the Interlock.
 Place the panel cover back on.
 Test the interlock mechanism one last time.
 You should not be able to turn on the main breaker and generator breaker simultaneously.